Fresh-Advance/Invoice/README.md

   * Invoice signer person
 * PDF Invoice file generated in shop Default language
   * Currently we have DE, EN and LT translations available.
 Feel free to add yours.
-* PDF Invoice can be automatically generated and attached to order confirmation email
+* PDF Invoice can be automatically generated and attached to user and owner order confirmation emails
-  * Invoice filename configurable through settings
+  * Invoice filename format configurable through settings
 * Total sum shown in words in the invoice.

+## Limitations

 * Only Twig shop installations supported
 * Tested with:
-  * Shop 7.0 - PHP 8.0, 8.1, MySQL 5.7 and 8.0
   * Shop 7.1 - PHP 8.1, 8.2, MySQL 5.7 and 8.0
   * Shop 7.2 - PHP 8.2, 8.3, MySQL 5.7 and 8.0